 Morgan Park remained a suburb until the year 1914 when unanimous votes came in favor of incorporation into the city of Chicago.

-In the 1920s decade more African Americans came to live on the east side of Morgan Park as long as they abided by the covenant that they must live east of Vincennes, which blacks complied by this demand and they were able to use integrated public areas like the public library for example.
+In the 1920s decade more African Americans came to live on the east side of Morgan Park as long as they would abide by the covenant that they must live east of Vincennes, which blacks complied by this demand and they were able to use integrated public areas like the public library for example.
 By 1930 35% of Morgan Park was African American and throughout the next few decades black Americans continued to move into the community gradually with more whites as new subdivisions were built.

 The construction of the Dan Ryan Expressway brought an extension onto Interstate 57 that went through Morgan Park just east of Vincennes Avenue that further cut off the black community from the whites.

 In the late 1960s more African Americans came to east Morgan Park but there was not much racial clashing due to the highway separating the two Morgan Park parts.
 By this time the Black Disciples had settled in this area and clashed with the Black P Stones, this how Black Disciples came to Morgan Park.

 In between 1969 and 1974 several section 235 houses were built in Morgan Park by the Chicago Housing Authority which increased the black population more.